Aparan: Geography

-Historically, Aparan is located in Nig canton of Ayrarat Province of the Kingdom of Armenia Mayor.
+Historically, Aparan was located in Nig canton of Ayrarat Province of the Kingdom of Armenia Major.

 Modern-day Aparan is located at the eastern slopes of Mount Aragats and the northern slopes of Mount Ara, on the shores of Kasagh River, with an elevation of 1880 metres above sea level.
 The town is located at a road distance of 42 km north of Yerevan and 32 km north of the provincial capital Ashtarak, on the main north–south road of Armenia.

 Climate

 Aparan has an Alpine climate in general with the influence of cold semi-arid climate.
 The town is characterized with snowy winters and mild humid summers.
 The average temperature is around −8 °C in winter and 17 °C in summer.
 The annual precipitation amount is around 700 millimeters.